lumen-notes/lumen/README.md

 ## Metadata

-You can add metadata to a note with key-value pairs ([YAML](https://yaml.org/)) surrounded by `---` at the top of your note.
-We call this metadata "frontmatter."
+You can add metadata to any note in Lumen by including key-value pairs ([YAML](https://yaml.org/)) enclosed within `---` delimiters at the top of your note.
+We refer to this as your note's "frontmatter".

 ### Example

-In the following note, we've encoded two pieces of metadata in the frontmatter: the book's ISBN and whether or not we've read it:
+In the following note, we've encoded two pieces of metadata in the frontmatter: the book's ISBN and whether or not we've read it.

 ```
 ---